scriptish/scriptish.github.com/news/_posts/2013-07-15-scriptish-userstyles.md

-One of the features I'm most happy about finally adding is [the new `@css` header](https://github.com/scriptish/scriptish/wiki/Manual:-Metadata-Block#css-new-is-scriptish) (introduced by and currently exclusively in Sriptish!), which effectively adds all of the power of [Stylish](https://addons.mozilla.org/firefox/addon/stylish/) to Scriptish ;) This was [Issue #70](https://github.com/scriptish/scriptish/issues/70).
+One of the features I'm most happy about finally adding is [the new `@css` header](https://github.com/scriptish/scriptish/wiki/Manual:-Metadata-Block#css-new-is-scriptish) (introduced by and currently exclusively in Scriptish!), which effectively adds all of the power of [Stylish](https://addons.mozilla.org/firefox/addon/stylish/) to Scriptish ;) This was [Issue #70](https://github.com/scriptish/scriptish/issues/70).